Attabad Lake: Formation

-The genesis of the Attabad lake lies in a landslide, referred to as Attabad landslide that occurred in the Attabad village within the Hunza Valley, in northern Pakistan.
-On 4 January 2010, a substantial landslide, occurring approximately 14 kilometers (9 miles) upstream to the east of Karimabad, led to the creation of this body of water.
-The landslide claimed the lives of twenty individuals and triggered the obstruction of the Hunza River's flow for a period of five months.
-It also resulted in the displacement of around 6,000 residents from villages located upstream, while an additional 25,000 individuals found themselves stranded due to the disruption of land transportation routes.
-Furthermore, the lake inundated over 19 kilometers (12 miles) of the Karakoram Highway, a pivotal transportation artery in the region.
-The lake reached 13 mi long and over 100 m in depth by the first week of June, 2010, when it began flowing over the landslide dam, completely submerging lower Shishkat and partly flooding Gulmit.
+The genesis of the Attabad lake lies in a landslide, referred to as the Attabad landslide that occurred in the Attabad village within the Hunza Valley, in northern Pakistan.
+The substantial landslide, on 4 January 2010, occurred approximately 14 km upstream to the east of Karimabad, leading to the creation of this body of water.
+The landslide claimed the lives of twenty people and triggered the obstruction of the Hunza River's flow for five months.
+It also resulted in the displacement of around 6,000 residents from villages located upstream, while an additional 25,000 people found themselves stranded due to the disruption of transportation routes.
+Furthermore, the lake inundated over 19 km of the Karakoram Highway, a pivotal transportation artery in the region.
+The lake reached 13 mi in length and over 100 m in depth by the first week of June, 2010, when it began flowing over the landslide dam, completely submerging lower Shishkat and partly flooding Gulmit.
 The subdivision of Gojal had the greatest number of flooded buildings, over 170 houses, and 120 shops.
 The residents also faced shortages of food and other items due to the blockage of the Karakoram Highway.

 By 4 June 2010, water outflow from the lake had increased to 3700 cuft/s.
-The escalation of water levels persisted until June 18, 2010, driven by a disparity between the outflow and inflow dynamics of the newly formed lake.
+The escalation of water levels persisted until 18 June 2010, driven by a disparity between the outflow and inflow dynamics of the newly formed lake.
 As bad weather continued, the supply of food, medicine and other goods was stopped as all forms of transportation including helicopter service to Hunza could not resume.